Stock Market Today: AI Frenzy Pulls Wall Street High Despite DC Debt Troubles | Business - ExBulletin

 While Isaac Boltansky, director of policy research at BTIG, said he sees an 11th-hour deal happening, Washington is still arguing over exactly when midnight strikes, which remains our main concern because time limits are the only viable forcing mechanism in town.

 On the losing side of Wall Street was Dollar Tree, which fell 12%.
 The retailer reported weaker earnings than analysts expected for the latest quarter.
-Customers are shifting their spending to less profitable products, and they’re also facing worse-than-expected theft, like other retailers.
+Customers are shifting their spending to less profitable products and are also facing worse than expected theft, like other retailers.

 In total, the S&P 500 rose 36.04 points to 4,151.28.
 The Dow slipped 35.27 to 32,764.65 and the Nasdaq gained 213.93 to 12,698.09.